Latent Spectral Regularization for Continual Learning: Method

 We are particularly interested in how the latent space changes when introducing a novel task on the input stream.
 For this reason, we compute the graph $\mathcal{G}$ over the latent-space projection of the replay examples gathered by the CL model after training on $\tau_i$ ($i \in \{2,...T\}$)\footnote{See Sec.~\ref{sec:method_egap} for a detailed description of this procedure.}.
 In order to measure the sparsity of the latent space w.r.t.\ classes representations, we compute the Label-Signal Variation $\sigma$~\citep{lassance2021representing} on the adjacency matrix $\boldsymbol{A} \in \mathbb{R}^{m\times m}$ of $\mathcal{G}$:

 where $\mathds{1}_{\cdot}$ is the indicator function.
-In Fig.~\ref{fig:ls_qualitative}a, we evaluate several SOTA rehearsal CL methods and show they exhibit a steadily growing $\sigma$: examples from distinct classes are increasingly entangled in later tasks.
-This effect can also be observed qualitatively by considering a TSNE embedding of the points in $B$ (shown in Fig.~\ref{fig:ls_qualitative}b for X-DER), which shows that the distances between different-class examples decrease in later tasks.
-Both evaluations improve when applying our regularizer on the evaluated methods.
+In Fig.~\ref{fig:ls_qualitative}a, we evaluate several rehearsal CL methods and show they exhibit a steadily growing $\sigma$: examples from distinct classes become more entangled in later tasks.
+This effect can also be observed qualitatively by considering a TSNE embedding of the points in $B$ (shown in Fig.~\ref{fig:ls_qualitative}b), in which the distances between different-class examples decrease in later tasks.
+Both evaluations improve when applying our regularizer to the evaluated methods.